cuappdev/eatery-backend-v2/README.md

 - To set up the tables and data (or if reseting the database), make sure current working directory is the `src` folder and run `python3 manage.py makemigrations; python3 manage.py migrate; python3 manage.py populate_models`
 - To run the backend, run `python3 manage.py runserver 0.0.0.0:8000` (Ensuring the env variables are loaded and all dependencies are installed)

+# Documentation

+- Full Swagger Docs API Specs can be found at /docs when running the server

 ## SP24 Members

 - Thomas Vignos